schadenfred/proscrypt-koans/README.md

 Where to start though?

 I don't have it figured out, necessarily, at this stage.
 But most of the time when I'm developing, I think of people as users and so let's decide to start by building a way for users to sign up, sign in, log out, and update their personal information.

 If you decide you like developing, Michael Hartl's [Ruby on Rails Tutorial](https://www.railstutorial.org/) is a great way to learn about this stuff in detail, but we don't know that yet, so let's use a packaged system.
 Plataformatec's [devise](https://github.com/plataformatec/devise) is a good one, and has kept me from doing a lot of stupid things in the past.

 ## Act
-## koan 1.11:

-Let's shut our containers down using Compose:
+Let's shut everything down that we started in the last chapter:

-`$ docker-compose stop`

-And let's remove our stopped containers:

-`$ docker-compose rm -f -v`
+`$ docker-compose down`

+Check out the chapter-2 branch on your machine.
 When you can do:

-`$ docker ps`

-...and see there are no running containers, move on.

-Check out the chapter-2 branch on your machine.
-When you do:

 `$ git branch`

-...and it shows 'chapter-2' with an asterisk, let's stop any running containers:
+...and it shows 'chapter-2' with an asterisk, let's go ahead and build:

-`$ docker-compose stop`

-...and remove them, along with any volumes they created:

-`$ docker-compose rm -fv`

-...and then build them again:

 `$ docker-compose build`